manask-02/ORI23e/README.md

 # ORI23e

-This repository contains the design documentation and codebase for the Embedded Systems of ORI23e.
+This repository contains the design documentation and codebase for the Embedded Systems of ORI23e, the Orion Racing India's Formula Student EV prototpe for the year 2022-23.

 ![ORI2023e](images/car.jpg "ORI2023e")